 With the loss of a one-of-a-kind species like the southern gastric-brooding frog, we as humans lose the ability to learn, study, and potentially create life-saving medicines from what we observe.
 Copying nature and creating solutions is called biomimicry, and it often saves time on research and development because it does not require inventing something new, but rather, building off solutions nature has already created.

 Hamilton urged the audience to think of themselves as a part of the ecosystem stating, “Species shape their environment.
 Species modify, maintain, and create their landscape.
 We (as humans) have turned into ecosystem engineers, and this is the world that we have created. ”

 "Species shape their environment.
 Species modify, maintain, and create their landscape.
 We (as humans) have turned into ecosystem engineers, and this is the world that we have created. "

-Hamilton’s talk allowed the audience to understand the importance of saving one species, and then zoomed out to show how we can apply GIS to help conserve and protect all species.
-Maps allow us to see the big picture and illustrate what is important to us.
+Hamilton’s talk allowed the audience to understand the importance of saving one species, and then shifted to show how we can apply GIS to help protect all species.
+Maps allow us to see the big picture.
 Hamilton left the audience with a quote, “Protect what’s left, restore what’s degraded.
 That is a spatially explicit set of directions.
 We need to understand where.
 The Science of Where and the science of conservation are interconnected.”

 Access the 2021 User Conference session recordings, Expo, and virtual Map Gallery here by logging in with your ArcGIS Public Account.